About Us

 Piti Bay, Guam

 Not many stores in Guam offer this safer alternative to commercial sunscreen, if any at all.
 Thus began Tåsi Bars!
-Hoping to bring peace of mind to beachgoers and supporting the local economy by using locally sourced ingredients within the CNMI.
+While we are no longer living on Guam, we're still hoping to bring peace of mind to beachgoers and support the regional economy by using ingredients sourced within the CNMI/FSM and other Pacific islands.

-Tåsi Bars also uses eco-friendly, recyclable containers to play our part in reducing the pollution crisis and deter individuals from littering our precious island.
+Tåsi Bars also uses eco-friendly, recyclable containers to play our part in reducing the pollution crisis and deter individuals from littering.

 Why Tåsi Bars?
 The word "tåsi" is the Chamorro word for ocean or sea.
 It is pronounced "tAH-see."
 We wanted something simple and straight-forward: creating a product that helps give local access to preserving our oceans and its reefs.
 While climate change is the biggest threat to our oceans, harsh sunscreens with ingredients such as oxybenzone still contribute to the issue.
 Coral reefs don't make up much of the world's oceans themselves but they house a good percentage of marine ecosystems.
 Let's work together to help reduce the damage ♥︎

-A portion of proceeds from each sale is donated to the Micronesian Conservation Coalition - learn more about them by clicking here
+A portion of every purchase is donated to the Micronesian Conservation Coalition - learn more about them by clicking here